ostrodmit/AdaFilter/README.md

-# AdaFilter — Signal Denoising via Adaptive Filtering
+# AdaFilter — Adaptive Denoising via Non-Linear Filtering

 AdaFilter provides a **MATLAB** implementation of struture-adaptive denoising of discrete-time signals and images.